Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 Guidelines for Test Construction.

-The following are general rules, and guidelines for assembling test forms.
-When reviewing a test prior to administering, verify that the test conforms with the following test construction guidelines.
+The following are general rules and guidelines for assembling test forms.
+When reviewing a test before administering, verify that the test conforms with the following test construction guidelines.

 Test Construction Guidelines for Multiple-Choice Tests.